 Well, let me tell you, the first thing I had to learn was how much I had to learn.
 If you can be humble, be honest with yourself, and be open to receiving good teaching and critique, you will be okay.
 Unless you are God’s Gift to Voice-over, if you enter this field with an overinflated ego or a closed mind, it will be a hard road.

 This has been the hardest paragraph in this blog post for me to write because it hits so close to home.
 I have recordings that play in my head that have been there from childhood which tell me how futile it is for me to try to succeed.
 There are lies and misinformation which create negative narratives around pride, money, success and good old fashioned self-worth.
 If you can relate, those voices and ideas will impede your progress and you will need to find a way to grow past them.

 I had a great coach tell me that he wants me to be an “arrogant S.O.B.” in front of the microphone.
 He was right.
-You need to have swagger when you step into the booth.
-You need to be unflappable in a live-directed session where other people are listening to you, analyzing your every word.
-You need to be confident in the value you offer when reaching out to a potential client and when pricing your work.
+Do you have swagger when you step into the booth?
+You need to be unflappable in a live-directed session even though other people are listening to you, analyzing your every word.
+There needs to be confidence in the value you offer when reaching out to a potential client and when pricing your work.
 You need to know you can hit this VO thing out of the park.
 Which leads me to my next question.

 Am I self-motivated?

 Can you pick yourself up after getting rejected dozens, even hundreds of times?
 Will you force yourself to push through the discouragements?
 Are you dependent on others to tell you what to do or hold your hand when you’re hurting?
 We all need a helping hand and some compassion along the way, but it must be you that keeps things moving forward.
 Somewhere in your gut you need to be able to muster the determination to get up and take another punch when you feel like staying down.